hmillerbakewell/personal-values-compare/README.md

  - Appearance: Beauty, presence, and fashion
  - Challenge: Pushing yourself, regardless of the goal
  - Community: Being part of a large group
+ - Cooking: Preparing food in your own home
  - Curiosity: Encountering new ideas
  - Dancing: Alone or with others
  - Emotional Independence: Your mood is not reliant on the actions of others